Albin Krasniqi (footballer, born 2001)

-Albin Krasniqi (born 3 June 2001) is a Kosovan professional footballer who plays as an attacking midfielder for Ukrainian Premier League club Kolos Kovalivka.
+Albin Krasniqi (born 3 June 2001) is a Kosovan professional footballer who plays as an attacking midfielder for Prishtina, on loan from Ukrainian Premier League club Kolos Kovalivka.

 Club career

 Second return to Ferizaj

 On 16 January 2023, Krasniqi signed a one-and-a-half-year contract with Kosovo Superleague club Ferizaj.
 His debut with Ferizaj came on 11 February against Gjilani after being named in the starting line-up.

 Prishtina

 On 13 June 2023, Krasniqi joined Kosovo Superleague side Prishtina.
 His debut with Prishtina came two month later against Feronikeli after being named in the starting line-up.
 He scored the winning goal in the 2024–25 Kosovar Cup final against FC Llapi.

 Kolos Kovalivka

 On 4 July 2025, Krasniqi signed a two-year contract with Ukrainian Premier League club Kolos Kovalivka.

 International career

 On 2 September 2018, Krasniqi was included in Kosovo U19's extended squad for UEFA Euro 2019 qualifications, while a month later he was included in the final squad.
 His debut with Kosovo U19 came eleven days later against Hungary U19 after being named in the starting line-up.

 On 24 December 2019, Krasniqi received a call-up from Kosovo national senior team for the friendly match against Sweden, he was an unused substitute in that match.